The toxic illicit drug supply has killed many thousands of people in Canada and will kill many more.

 These are our brothers, sisters, children, parents, co-workers, friends.

-A safe supply of opioids is now widely recognized as a fundamental step in stopping these preventable deaths.
+Access to evidence-based pharmaceutical-grade opioids is now widely recognized as a fundamental step in stopping these preventable deaths.

 Addressing Unmet Needs in Public Health at the Lowest Possible Price